 One of the most amazing landmarks in Hungary and a must-have on your Budapest itinerary, the Dohány Street Synagogue (also known as the Great Synagogue) is the largest synagogue in Europe (and the second-largest in the world).
 Hungary was home to a thriving Jewish community for many years, and even today, the third-largest Jewish community in Europe lives in Hungary.

 Built in the middle of the 19th century in the heart of Budapest’s Jewish Quarter by the Austrian architect Ludwig Förster, it certainly doesn’t have a classic synagogue look.
 Its exteriors are inspired by Moorish architecture, and the interior layout resembles a church or a cathedral more than a synagogue (it is also the only one with pipe organs).
 It was damaged in World War II by German aerial bombing and Budapest’s Siege, but it was renovated in the ’90s.

 To learn more about this incredible landmark, you can book a Jewish heritage walking tour or purchase a ticket to tour the synagogue independently.
-On your visit, you get access to the entire complex, including the Heroes’ Temple, the cemetery (it is the only synagogue with a cemetery), the Raoul Wallenberg Holocaust Memorial, and the Jewish Museum.
+You get access to the entire complex on your visit, including the Heroes’ Temple, the cemetery (it is the only synagogue with a cemetery), the Raoul Wallenberg Holocaust Memorial, and the Jewish Museum.

 By Alice from Adventures of Alice

 One of the most beautiful countries in Europe, Hungary has risen to fame as the perfect location for a weekend break in Europe.
 Packed with history, stunning buildings, and beautiful landmarks, a trip to Hungary will definitely not disappoint you.
 But one of the absolute must-visit landmarks in Hungary is Mattias Church, in Buda.